Nightjar LogoSign in

 Nightjar covers four of the five core visual needs for cosmetic brands: catalog images, shade variants, lifestyle photography, and editing.
 The only gap is virtual try-on, which is a consumer-facing AR category that requires a separate tool.

-The feature that sets it apart for cosmetics specifically is hex-code color input.
-You can specify exact Pantone shade values and generate 40 foundation shades with identical lighting, shadows, and reflections across every variant.
-Most AI tools force you to describe colors with text prompts like "slightly darker beige," which produces unpredictable shifts that will not match your brand specifications.
+A feature that matters specifically for cosmetics is hex-code color input.
+You can specify Pantone shade values and generate 40 foundation shades with consistent lighting, shadows, and reflections across variants.
+Most AI tools rely on text prompts like "slightly darker beige," which can drift in ways that may not match brand specifications.

 Resolution is 2048x2048 by default, upgradeable to 4K, meeting both Amazon and Shopify compliance requirements.
-The tool is specifically trained for transparent and reflective materials, rendering proper refraction through glass bottles and natural reflections on chrome caps.
+The tool is designed for transparent and reflective materials, handling refraction through glass bottles and reflections on chrome caps.
+Because Nightjar is purpose-built for product photography rather than general image generation, defaults lean toward product preservation: shape, label text, cap details, and packaging proportions stay anchored to the source image.

 Cost is subscription-based, working out to approximately $0.10 per image.